monarch-initiative/negativeExampleSelection/README.rst

 Setup
 ^^^^^

-A minimum of Python version 3.7 is required.
-The easiest way to run the notebooks is the set up a virtual environment as follows.
+A minimum of Python version 3.8 is required.
+The easiest way to run the notebooks is to set up a virtual environment as follows.

 .. code:: bash